igorv43/terra-classic-rebirth/terra-classic-rebirth.md

 **Target integrations:** Ethereum · BNB Chain · Solana · Cosmos (IBC) · Injective

-**Real status:** TC already has a Hyperlane deployment on mainnet.
-It is the proof of concept for revenue before expanding.
+**Real status:** TC already has a Hyperlane deployment on mainnet — proof that the team can ship.

-**Revenue:** cross-chain message/transfer fees + IGP (Interchain Gas Payment).
+> ⚠️ **Important — Hyperlane does NOT generate revenue for the network.** Cross-chain message fees go to the **relayer operators**, and the UI fees go to **whoever hosts the interface**.
+Hyperlane is a **bridge tool**: its role is to attract builders, liquidity, and users into Terra Classic.
+It is the **on-ramp / foundation that makes every other phase possible — not a revenue source**.
+The actual network revenue starts in Phase 2.

 ---